RubenNijhuis/Philosophers/README.md

 # Philosophers
-🧐  Philosophers is a project for Codam (42 network) which teaches multithreading
+🧐  Philosophers is a project for Codam (42 network) which teaches multithreading and the usage of mutexes

 # Quick start
 ```